memelissa/cse15l-lab-reports/lab-report-2-week-4.md

 ## Code Change 2: File With No Link

-Another problem we accounted for occured when a test file did not contain any properly formated links.
+Another problem we accounted for occured when a test file did not contain any properly formatted links.
 In this case, the failure-inducing input was a file that simply contained no links.
-Therefore, the symptom presented is a StringIndexOutofBoundsException
+The symptom presented an StringIndexOutofBoundsException error which indicates that an index is either negative or greater than the size of the string.
+Instead, it should have returned an empty arraylist because there was no links found within the file.
+With this in mind, the bug in the given code might be referring to

 Another problem we encountered occured when the program was unable to read a broken link.
 The failure-inducing input consisted of a link that was incorrectly formatted and/or was not an actual working link.